YukunXia/VLOAM-CMU-16833/README.md

 - Add code to point cloud util to receive the transformations from ROS
 - Add code to point cloud util to convert ROS PointCloud2 to Eigen MatrixXd
-- Publish odom from VO
-- Visualize odom from VO
 - Refactor and optimize VO (Maybe combine image_util and point_cloud_util into one class, and depth are directly assigned to the feature)